bobschrag/token-matcher/README.md

 We provide several interfaces for interacting with the matcher.

-- The function `match` returns either a single match (a hashmap associating template variables with token strings) or `nil` (for no match).  `match` returns the first match discovered when binding as as many tokens as possible to each variable when processing templates from left to right.
+- The function `match` returns either a single match (a hashmap associating tm-vars with token strings) or `nil` (for no match).
+  `match` returns the first match discovered when binding as as many tokens as possible to each tm-var when processing templates from left to right.

 - Most general is the function `matches` that returns either `nil` or, in a two-element vector...